skysense/skysense-website/privacy.md

 ## Areas where we don’t collect personal information

 ### Links to other sites
 At our discretion We can add links (web links) to other websites from our Website.
 These websites can be run by third parties with separate and independent privacy policies.
 We, therefore, have no responsibility or liability for the content, activities or privacy policies of those linked sites.
 We suggest you read the privacy policy of each and every site that you visit.
-We remind you that this Privacy Policy applies only to information collected by our Website (skysense.jp and skysense.ag).
+We remind you that this Privacy Policy applies only to information collected by our Website (skysense.ag).

 ### Advertising
 We may display advertising on the website but do not give our advertisers any information about you.
 Advertisers are able to see general statistics that include the amount of impressions and clicks.